0a-/DB-Butler/readme.md

 //this line above will insert into the latest collection DBButler interacted with
 //in this case it is the "book" collection.
 ```
-You can also specify which collection you want to insert:
+Or you can also specify which collection you want to insert by passing the name into first arg:
 ```javascript
 DBButler.insert("book",{"title":"on anarchism"});
 ```

-Or you can specify the collection with ".assigned".
+Or using ".assigned()".
 ```javascript
 DBButler.assigned("cat");
 DBButler.insert({"name":"nyanCat"}); // this would insert into "cat"